EvilMog99/csy1018-assign1/README.txt

 As these colours are like other colours which can be found on the page it keeps the design simple.

-Both the HTML and CSS code has passed the W3C.org tests for errors and the icon to show that the CSS passed at a high standard can be seen in commit 31 on GitHub.
+Both the HTML and CSS code have passed the W3C.org tests for errors and the icon to show that the CSS passed at CSS Level 3 can be seen in commit 31 on GitHub.

   What was implemented incorrectly: